ysukhoverkhov/ysukhoverkhov.github.io/content/publishing-events.md

 ## Problem

-Until modification of state persisted - this modification does not happen.
+Until modification of state has persisted - this modification did not happen.
 If you crash split second before persisting new state and recovers - you would not know anything about the state you were about to persist.
 Your downstream services must know nothing about it as well; otherwise, they would have a corrupted view on actual state.

 ## Solution

-If you publish on the Persistence level with one of the approaches above, this obligation fulfills for free.
+If you publish on the Persistence level with one of the approaches above, this obligation is fulfilled for free.

 If you publish on an application level, then just remember to publish events after you received confirmation from your persistence level.
 Discipline and/or shared utility libraries help.